Used Ford GT For Sale

 4,038 Ford GT's were made.
 For 2005 only 2027 cars were produced, and for 2006 only 2011 cars were assembled.

-How much is a Ford GT?
+How much is the new Ford GT going to cost?

 $139,995 retail price.
 Prices have risen to nearly $500,000